Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 })
 ```

-After that we also add an event listener for the `keydown` event because we want to prevent the default events for the left and right arrows if control is also pressed.
+After that, we add an event listener for the `keydown` event to prevent the default events for the left and right arrows if control is pressed.
 We do this because this Shortcut will be used to select a suggestion.

 ```js
 input_element.addEventListener('keydown', (event: KeyboardEvent) => {